adzcai/zero-hour/README.md

   ]
 },

-the config in babel tells us to create a babelrc file but it also says if it isnt there it will look inside package.json. i like less files especially when the file just contains 5 lines
+The config in babel tells us to create a babelrc file but it also says if it isn't there it will look inside package.json.
+I like less files especially when the file just contains a few lines

-next we want a development script and a way to test the development build without the webpack dev server so we can see what is being built etc clearly. without needing to change anything other than what runs the config file.
+Next we want a development script and a way to test the development build without the webpack-dev-server, this way we can see what is being built clearly and where.
+The webpack dev server stores its files in memory and doesn't build anything that we can physically see in our Editor.

 "scripts": {
   "dev": "webpack-dev-server --config webpack.config.dev.js",